 Unlike some other mainstream sources, IMABI has remained a free resource.
-As a result, there are some important limitations to the quality and degree of services provided here.
-That is why input and support from users is crucial to the continued success of IMABI.
+As a result, there are some limitations to the quality and degree of services provided here.
+That is why input from users is crucial to the continued success of IMABI.

 Wanna Learn Japanese?